collapsed-stacks/startups/questions/8094/which-country-to-register-business.md

 - tagged: `business-registration`, `india`, `australia`
 - score: 0

-<p>I'm an Indian Citizen living in Australia (soon to be permanent resident).
+I'm an Indian Citizen living in Australia (soon to be permanent resident).
 Is it a good idea to register business in Australia? or should it be done in India?
-The only thing stopping me from registering in India is that they don't have a complete online registration system and needs my physical presence to get it done. </p>
+The only thing stopping me from registering in India is that they don't have a complete online registration system and needs my physical presence to get it done.

-<p>Please suggest.</p>
+Please suggest.

 ## Answer 8095